13 Jul 5 Top Tips for First Time Home Buyers

 1. Make Sure You Can Afford It

 Before you buy your first home, you need to make sure you can afford it.
 You need to afford a deposit of 5%-20% of the property price, and the more you put down the better, as you’ll get a better rate on your mortgage.
-Your ability to get a mortgage depends on your deposit, salary, debts, and credit score.
+Your ability to get a mortgage depends on your deposit, salary, debts, and Credit Sesame credit report to figure out the score.
 Lenders will also check whether you can afford the monthly repayments if interest rates were to rise or your circumstances changed.
 You also need to factor in additional costs such as legal fees, stamp duty, the cost of surveys, moving costs, and the cost of living.

 2. Get Help with Government Schemes

 The government has a variety of schemes on offer which can help you purchase your first home.
 A Lifetime ISA offers a tax-free boost of up to £1,000 per year towards buying a house.
 Likewise, with the Help to Buy ISA, the government gives you £50 for every £200 you save.
 You could opt for Shared Ownership, in which you purchase a share of a home from a Housing Association and pay rent on the other part you don’t own.
 Each of these is designed to give you a helping hand with getting onto the property ladder, so utilise them all you can.